On this page

 Easy Read resource: Public Health Orders - Easy Read

-Up to 20 people can visit a household.
+Up to 50 people can visit a household, however NSW Health strongly recommends having no more than 30 visitors at a time if there is no outdoor area.
 Visitors should remain 1.5m apart where practicable.

 A person is not counted as a visitor if they are at the household: